aditya-shriwastava/cartpole/README.md

 # cartpole
-> Can we balance the pole by applying forces in the left and right to the cart
+> Can we balance the pole by applying forces to the cart

 ## Getting Started
 1. **Clone the repository**